 The unit will be structured around slides images/PowerPoint presentations.
 Weekly lists of the images shown will be provided, together with information sheets and relevant texts.
 Class discussion is encouraged at all times.
-A tutor-led gallery visit will form part of the unit.
+A tutor-led visit to the Fitzwilliam Museum will form part of the unit.